aakanshanarain/NCCS-GUI-For-NLP-Tasks/README.md

 simpletransformers: pip install simpletransformers
 torch: pip install torch

-To run the app, run `python app,py` from the terminal or any IDE.
+To run the app, run `python app.py` from the terminal or any IDE.